My Roles -

 Problem.

-Over 60% abandoned rate for first-time users
+Over 60% first-task drop-off rate

 Preliminary user research showed that a large portion of internal operation specialists and marketing specialists, lack data analytics experience or knowledge, would find it too difficult to learn or use the tools by themselves.
 They ended up seeking manual guidance from BI specialists or just creating tickets for BI specialists to perform the analysis.